javascript-tutorial/en.javascript.info/5-network/08-websocket/article.md

 <div id="messages"></div>
 ```

-Javascript is also simple.
+JavaScript is also simple.
 We open a socket, then on form submission -- `socket.send(message)`, on incoming message -- append it to `div#messages`:

 ```js
 let socket = new WebSocket("wss://javascript.info/article/websocket/chat/ws");